v6d-io/v6d/docs/notes/key-concepts/objects.rst

 Composable
 ^^^^^^^^^^

-The composition mechanism applies as the hierarchical tree structure of the meta data of vineyard objects.
-The root meta data of a complex object stores the links to the root meta data of its components, and by traversing the links recursively, a complete meta tree is produced for the complex object.
+The composition mechanism in vineyard is based on the hierarchical tree structure of the metadata of its objects.
+The root metadata of a complex object stores references to the root metadata of its components.
+By recursively traversing these references, a complete metadata tree is constructed for the complex object.

 .. figure:: ../../images/vineyard_composable.jpg
    :width: 75%